-^{} Assumes that domestic and waterworks are the authorized maximum daily licenced amount divided by 2 to estimate the average daily demand, then multiplied by 365.25 days to determine the annual demand.
-Industrial, storage, and conservation represent total annual licenced volumes.
+\ Assumes that domestic and waterworks are the authorized maximum daily licenced amount divided by 2 to estimate the average daily demand, then multiplied by 365.25 days to determine the annual demand.
+Storage, power, irrigation, industrial and conservation represent total annual licenced volumes.